awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-tagging-supported-resources.md

 ## Tag Restrictions and Usage Conventions<a name="apigateway-tagging-restrictions"></a>

 The following restrictions and usage conventions apply to using tags with API Gateway resources:
-+ Currently tagging is available only for REST API resources, not WebSocket API resources\.
 + Each resource can have a maximum of 50 tags\.
 + For each resource, each tag key must be unique, and each tag key can have only one value\.
 + The maximum tag key length is 128 Unicode characters in UTF\-8\.